jonathanmichel/SPS_TinguelyPi/README.md

 ## Code structure

-Supported Scratch blocks are listed in [definition.xml](definition.xml).
+Supported Scratch blocks are listed in [definitionAscii.xml](definitionAscii.xml).
 Each block has an unique ID and a pre-defined list of parameters.

 For each block, an implementation has to be provided as described in [CodeImpl.py](CodeImplementations/CodeImpl.py).
 Currently, four implementations exist.